weecology/PortalData/Weather/README.md

 ### Site description:

 The 24 experimental plots cover an area not more than 20 ha in size.
 Due to the small spatial-scale of the plot and the spatial scale of the typical precipitation event, there is only one weather station for the site.
-This station has been located in the same general vicinity of the 20 ha site since 1980 (see [Portal Overview Metadata, Figure 1](./SiteandMethods/Portal_Figure1.tif) for location).
+This station has been located in the same general vicinity of the 20 ha site since 1980 (see [Portal Overview Metadata, Figure 1](./SiteandMethods/Portal_Figure1.tif) for location and [Coordinates file](Portal_UTMcoords.csv) for coordinates).

 ### Data Collection: